 Take your baby for a walk every now and then (it will also help take off those pregnancy pounds).
 Or meet a friend for lunch and show off your new bundle of joy.
 No matter what you and your friend talk about, it will feel like rocket science compared to the usual, “Who wants a bottie of milky?
 I have it here my little cutie patooti pie.”

 Before maternity leave, I was convinced three months was enough time to start my own business, write a book, paint my bedroom, plant a vegetable garden, learn to knit, take up pilates, organize my closet, rip out the carpet, install Pergo, etc. etc. etc.

 - I would be raising a small human being.

-- I would be so exhausted and sleep deprived that the insides of my eyelids would become the most beautiful site in the whole wide world.
+- I would be so exhausted and sleep-deprived that the insides of my eyelids would become the most beautiful sight in the whole wide world.

 About two months in I felt like a bit of a failure.
 I hadn't accomplished any of the above.
 Then it dawned on me.
 Hello!
 You are setting the foundation for a completely new-to-this-universe, tiny human being.
 Cut yourself a break.

 Tip #4: Don't Be Afraid to Ask for Help